-Private Motorcoach Tour with guided stops at: Bunker Hill Monument, Harvard University and the Museum of Fine Art (emphasis on colonial artists)
+Private Motorcoach Tour with guided stops at: Bunker Hill Monument, the Boston Tea Party Ships and the Museum of Fine Art (emphasis on colonial artists)

-3 nights lodging in quad occupancy room (2 nights in Plymouth & 1 in Lexington; you'll book your own Boston hotel)
+4 nights lodging in quad occupancy room (2 nights in Plymouth & 2 in a Boston hotel) with breakfast.